 You could easily use any jewelry wire you like, but I tend to be on the lazy side.
 I chose to use wire hoop earrings to thread my charms onto.

 I threaded on two beads of the same color, then my chosen pendent, then two more beads to cap it off.
-Using needle nose pliers, I bend the straight end of the hoop back around to create a loop, and widened the small circlet on the other end to create a hook.
+Using needle nose pliers, I bent the straight end of the hoop back around to create a loop, and widened the small circlet on the other end to create a hook.

 That’s it, you’re done!

-Well, with that one.
+Well, done with that one.
 You need to assemble the rest of course!
 I alternated my color beads with my pendent charms to create a set of four charms per pendent.
 With three different pendents, that’s enough for a 12 piece stemware set!
 I don’t know that I’ve ever had twelve people drinking wine at once, but at least now I’m prepared! 😀